camillevalat/Abcd5-website/README.md

 *   **IMDb Ratings**: Given that only 13% of the movies in our primary dataset provided revenue information, we needed a more robust metric for assessing a movie's success.
 Therefore, we incorporated IMDb movie ratings to provide a broader perspective.
 *   **Movie Budgets**: Understanding the financial aspect of movie production is crucial.
 To analyze the impact of budgets, we sourced a dataset from Kaggle that provides detailed budget information for a wide range of films.

-Defining the **success** of a movie required a thoughtful approach.
-We utilized the IMDb ratings, which offered two key metrics: an _average rating_ and a _number of votes_ for each movie.
+Defining the **success** of a movie is the initial step.
+We used the IMDb ratings, which offered two key metrics: an _average rating_ and a _number of votes_ for each movie.
 To create a comprehensive measure of success, we combined these two metrics into a _weighted score_, calculated as the _average rating_ * log(_number of votes_ + 1).
 This formula ensures that ratings with a higher number of votes have a greater influence on the movie's overall success score.

 As a preliminary step, we will present a visualization of the distribution of this _weighted score_ to set the foundation for our subsequent analysis.